Skip to content

 When he came to the throne, the only room he altered in the King’s Private Apartments (Petits appartements) was the library.

-And if I’m honest, this was one of my favourite rooms.
+And if I’m honest, this was one of my favorite rooms.
 Known for his scholarly inclinations, he had a strong interest in science and technology.

-His library was reputedly well-stocked with books on various subjects, indicative of his broad intellectual pursuits.
+His library was reputedly well-stocked with books on a wide range of subjects, indicative of his broad intellectual interests.

-The decor was neo-classical, a design he put his name to and was fond of.
+The decor was neo-classical, a design he was fond of and had put his name to.

 The Network of Hidden Passageways

-A palace of this size and scale was always going to have hidden passages and doorways to allow at least some form of privacy and security away from the ever-watchful eyes of the court.
+A palace of this size and scale was always going to have hidden passages and doorways to allow at least some form of privacy and security away from the court’s ever-watchful eyes.

 One famous example is the secret passage that Queen Marie Antoinette used to escape from her apartment during the initial attack of the French Revolution on October 6, 1789.

-This passage was in one of the hidden doors out of her apartment, discreetly connecting her chambers with the king’s, allowing her to quickly flee to relative safety during the chaos.
+This passage was in one of the hidden doors out of her apartment, discreetly connecting her chambers with the king’s, allowing her to flee to relative safety during the chaos quickly.

 Mesdames